 The NCLEX-PN exam is issued by a governmental entity, which provides the public with an assurance of safety and competence.
-Nurses perform a critical service, and they are the second largest group of licensed professionals in the U.S. It’s vital that they receive the proper credentials.
+Nurses perform a critical service, and they make up a large group of licensed professionals in the U.S. they must receive the proper credentials.

 LVN Licensing Renewal

-Requirements can vary from state to state.
+Requirements vary from state to state.
 In California, LVNs must renew their license every two years.
-This process includes completing a number of continuing education courses, possessing a social security number, and certifying whether you have been convicted of a crime since you last renewed your license.
+This process includes completing several continuing education courses, possessing a social security number, and certifying whether you have been convicted of a crime since you last renewed your license.

 You can submit your renewal online at DCA BreEZe Online Services.

 - Active Licensure.
 To maintain an active license, you must complete 30 hours of continuing education.
 Make sure you pass the course(s) in the two-year period before your license is due to be renewed.

 - First Renewal.
 If this is your first license renewal, then you are not required to complete 30 hours of continuing education.

 LVN School Cost & Admission

 How much does it cost to become an LVN?